oisinhenry/DCU-timetable-scraper/README.md

 ## Long term goals:

-Output to some (standardized) format readable by humans (not just python command line).
+* Output to some (standardized) format readable by humans (not just python command line).

-Package as a web app (React?) and implement Google/Apple calendar export functionality.
+* Package as a web app (React?) and implement Google/Apple calendar export functionality.

+* My buddy Conor is currently working on the frontend [here](https://github.com/LemonUnderscore/DCU-Timetable-Webapp).
+Hoping to meet in the middle and end up with some kind of functional product.

 ## Dependencies